barais/correctexamslides/slides.md

 # Why building that piece of software ?

 - Enable to correct exams during meetings 😀
+- Save $5 per student copy
 - Try to initiate a project with Younup to see how we could engage efficiently software engineer available for some days
 - Create an open source implementation of real software with complex architecture to have a case study for
   - experiments in software engineering research
   - explaining modern software architecture to students
+- Try to keep the right (in my vision) to do research in software engineering

 ---